DECgraphics/david-clark-assessment/README.md

   return values;
 }, []);
 ```
-RECOMMENDATION: although the code does work, the use of a reduce function is unnessasary and verbose, a map function would be much more logical to return the values into an array if that is the perpose.
+Recommendation: although the code does work, the use of a reduce function is unnessasary and verbose, a map function would be much more logical to return the values into an array if that is the perpose.

 ```js
 const newValues = data.map(({ value }) => value);